Buffalo County Nebraska assistance programs.

 Find grants and money to help pay bills, rent, and mortgage

-If you need help in this weak economy, grant funds and cash assistance will be used to provide emergency rent and mortgage assistance, as well as other aid.
+If you need help in, grant funds and cash assistance will be used to provide emergency rent and mortgage assistance, as well as other aid.
 The Community Action Partnership of Mid-Nebraska (CAP) will be administering this program.
 They also offer several other services and resources as noted per below.

 In addition, food assistance is available through the Salvation Army (phone 308-234-9998).
 The center, which is based in Kearney, works to prevent hunger and may also provide rent, utility bill, or security deposit help.

-Fighting hunger is one focus though, both year round and also providing help during Christmas or Thanksgiving.
+Fighting hunger is one focus though, both year round and also providing help in the form of free toys or meals during Christmas or Thanksgiving.
 There is support for the homeless and families living in poverty.
 They may qualify for perishable food vouchers for the pantry at the Kearney Jubilee Center.
+There may also be emergency financial aid as well as back to school supplies passed out.
 More on Salvation Army programs in Buffalo County.

 Get free food from the Mid-Nebraska Food Bank.
 This organization works with CAP and they serve two types of charities.
 They include Emergency Food Pantries, where families and individuals needing assistance can pick up food for their own use.
+They are part of Feeding America National Hunger Prevention.
 The second option is picking up free meals on site.
 This list includes residential treatment centers, day care centers, senior centers and homeless programs.
 The charities benefits as they only need to arrange transportation to one location to access a variety of products.
 Call (308) 865-5683.

 Hunger prevention programs and food pantries are available in Buffalo County for the low income or people in a crisis.
 Depending on the center in question, there may not only be free boxes of groceries or hot meals served, but other resources are offered too.
 This ranges from holiday meals to applications to benefits, winter attire, and more.